for-the-horde/greet-bot/WELCOME.md

 - #cohordeworking - when, where, why, who
 - #business - general business topics
 - #mental-health - talk about it
+- #event-share - a place to share cool events happening in Minnesota
 - #gigs - the ONLY place you can post/ask for jobs/gigs.
 They should be 100% available to Minnesota with no filter criteria, à la “might be interested in remote” Many people have notifications on for this channel, so 🧵any conversations beyond the initial post.

 _Fun, small channels:_